scverse/scvi-tools/docs/user_guide/background/variational_inference.rst

 Variational Inference
 ==============================

 Suppose we have data :math:`x` that we assume are generated via latent variables :math:`z`.
-In the case of a simplified :class:`scvi.model.SCVI` the data would be gene expression counts and the latent variable would be the low-dimensional representation that corresponds to cellular state.
+In the case of a simplified :class:`scvi.model.SCVI`, the data would be gene expression counts and the latent variable would be the low-dimensional representation that corresponds to cellular state.

 For many interesting models, including all the models in this package, the posterior distribution of :math:`z`